neurallayer/roboquant/docs/dokka/roboquant.md

 - csv: for reading historic prices in CSV files
 - random walk: for simulating random walks
 - test: for testing against a predefined set of prices
-- avro: for creating and reading historic prices in AVRO files

-If you want to use other brokers and feeds, have a look at the roboquant-extra and roboquant-crypto modules.
+If you want to use other brokers and feeds, have a look at the other `roboquant-...` modules.

 # Package org.roboquant.strategies

-Strategies contain the logic that interpreted the events in a feed and generates zero or more signals.
-So a strategy doesn't directly generate an Order (that is left to a Policy).
+Contains the `Strategy` interface and several inplementations

 # Package org.roboquant.policies